 Sending donations to GoldPaid from Batley

 It begins online.
 A Batley shop messages GoldPaid on WhatsApp with photos, then requests a free prepaid Royal Mail Special Delivery label.
-A parcel sent on that label is tracked and insured throughout, and reaches GB mainland destinations the next working day.
+A parcel sent on that label is tracked and signed for throughout, and reaches GB mainland destinations the next working day.

 Leeds is the closest city with a specialist precious-metal buyer, about 9 miles from Batley and roughly 20 minutes by car.
 Even a short trip means a staff member away from the shop, fuel, and time the floor cannot easily spare.